 When the duo presented it at Edinburgh Jazz & Blues Festival 2019, The Herald awarded The Classical Connection five stars, praising Stevenson's easy way of imparting knowledge and both players' high-level musicality.

 Euan Stevenson is an award-winning pianist and composer working in jazz, classical and pop music.
-He has performed in concerts and masterclasses throughout the UK and the USA and his music has been broadcast on BBC iplayer, Radio Scotland, BBC Radios 2 and 3, and Jazz FM.
-His film and TV work includes music for the 2018 feature film Voyageuse and the BBC 2 Horizon documentary: The Right Diet For You.
+He has performed in concerts and masterclasses throughout the UK and the USA and his music has been broadcast widely across BBC Radio and Jazz FM.
+His film and TV work includes music for the BBC’s Horizon documentary series and the 2018 feature film Voyageuse.

-A former student of London-based jazz pianist Liam Noble, Euan has worked with some of the top players on the UK jazz scene including the lengendary guitarist Jim Mullen, fellow pianist David Newton (in a ‘four hands, two pianos' partnership), and trumpeter Enrico Tomasso.
-His tasteful accompanying skills have underpinned the vocals of numerous singers, notably Nikki King, Matthew Ford, Anita Wardell and most recently, the winner of the Best Vocalist at the Scottish Jazz Awards 2019, Georgia Cecile.
+A former student of London-based jazz pianist Liam Noble, Euan has worked with many of the top players on the UK jazz scene including the legendary guitarist Jim Mullen, fellow pianist David Newton (in a ‘four hands, two pianos' partnership), and trumpeter Enrico Tomasso.
+His tasteful accompanying skills have underpinned the vocals of numerous singers, notably Tina May, Nikki King, Anita Wardell and most recently, the winner of the Best Vocalist at the Scottish Jazz Awards 2019, Georgia Cecile.

 Konrad Wiszniewski was born in Glasgow in 1980 and took up tenor saxophone at the age of 13.
 He toured and recorded with the European Youth Jazz Orchestra before releasing his first CD, Konrad Wiszniewski, in 2005.
-He is an established member of the Scottish National Jazz Orchestra and is a recipient of a Scottish Jazz Award for Best Instrumentalist and a Parliamentary Jazz Award with horn quartet Brass Jaw.
+Since 2001 Konrad has worked extensively with the Scottish National Jazz Orchestra as one of the ensemble’s star soloists and he has twice won the Best Instrumentalist title in the Scottish Jazz Awards (in 2013 and 2017).